 This bohemian inspired gown is perfect for an outdoor affair at Paradise Cove.
 The gorgeous intricate details of the gown would seamlessly pair with a venue so complimentary of nature.
 Beautiful trees and lush landscapes overlooking the water, yet still simplistic in design, the Pronovias Magnolia gown could really stand out in all the right ways at this venue!

-This newly renovated venue which includes the Lakeshore Center and also the Historic Withers-McGuire house, is adaptable to your style, yet we think such a classic venue would pair well with a timeless gown like the Rosa Clara Darlen.
+This newly renovated venue includes the Lakeshore Center and also the Historic Withers-McGuire house, is adaptable to your style.
+However, we think such a classic venue would pair well with a timeless gown like the Rosa Clara Darlen.
 This mermaid silhouette can compliment many different body shapes and fabrics of satin, silk and organza, make this gown both soft and stunning.

 If the aesthetic you are going for on your wedding day is royal, whimsical, and elegant- we recommend a dress like the Alessandro Angelotti Modello Iceberg gown.
 A simple empire waist with flowing train perfectly compliment the gorgeous lace embellishments through the bodice and sleeves.
 The Highland Manor has the same sort of dreamy feel, with large oak trees and a brilliant ballroom in a historic manor, this dress and venue pairing are sure to be a heavenly match.